What is ESPA’s National Celebrate Services Week?

 - Post on social media using our Twitter hashtag #ESPACelebrates and on our Facebook !

 - And of course have fun!

-ESPA will award the host with the most creative or unique event with a complimentary Annual Conference registration.
+ESPA will award the host with the most creative or unique event with a complimentary registration to the 2019 Annual Conference in Charlotte.
 The recipient will be selected based on a combination of theme, promotion, unique ideas incorporated in the event, and event follow-up with Headquarters.

 Step 3: Share How Your Event Went!

 Once your event is over make a note to follow up with your attendees– it is a great way to open the door to more networking with those who know your profession best, meet local colleagues and make new friends!